Expat’s guide to living in New Zealand

 Moving to New Zealand with pets

 Because of NZ’s unique environment and animals there are restrictions on the importation of animals.
 If you’re moving to New Zealand with a dog or cat, there are strict health requirements, and your pet will need a permit and be quarantined on arrival.
 The Ministry of Primary Industries has an overview on the process.
 The only other pets you’re allowed to import are rabbits or guinea pigs from Australia, or chinchillas from the UK.
 You may also be able to important some aquatic animals and horses from approved countries.
-If you are moving to New Zealand with pets, Links can help you move them to NZ.
+If you are moving to New Zealand with pets,

 Public transport in New Zealand is mostly limited to busses and planes.
 In some regions there are trains as well.
 The two major bus companies are Nakedbus and Intercity and link to the main centres, but some of the connections are limited.
 The companies offering domestic flights are Air New Zealand and Jetstar.
 Keep in mind that flights can be expensive, especially if booked at the last minute!If you’re crossing between North and South you’ll need to book yourself a trip on the Interislander, which can also take cars across.
 Most towns will have a local transport system of busses, which are quite good in the bigger cities but can be infrequent the smaller you get.
 It can also be expensive.